-What are Oracle’s plans for NetBeans?Call For Speakers – 2nd IndicThreads Conference On Java, Cloud & Mobile.
-Aug 2013 – Delhi NCR, India
+What are Oracle’s plans for NetBeans?Call 4 Speakers – 8th IndicThreads Conference On Java, Mobile, Cloud & Big Data.
+Dec 2013 – Pune, India

 Oracle has a strong track record of demonstrating commitment to choice for Java developers.
 As such, NetBeans is expected to provide an additional open source option and complement to the two free tools Oracle already offers for enterprise Java development: Oracle JDeveloper and Oracle Enterprise Pack for Eclipse.
 While Oracle JDeveloper remains Oracle’s strategic development tool for the broad portfolio of Oracle Fusion Middleware products and for Oracle’s next generation of enterprise applications, developers will be able to use whichever free tool they are most comfortable with for pure Java and Java EE development: JDeveloper, Enterprise Pack for Eclipse, or NetBeans.

 How does Oracle support open source?